Georgia Court Records

 Georgia provides for only one method of record relief, which is Records Restriction.
 The process of application depends on the period of arrest.
 Persons arrested prior to July 1, 2013, may apply for restriction by contacting the arresting agency and submitting a written request.
 The restriction request form must be signed by the record holder.
 It must also be approved by the arresting agency and the prosecuting attorney in the record holder’s case.
 A fee of $25 is required.

 Persons arrested after July 1, 2013, may contact the prosecuting attorney in their case directly to apply for a restriction.
 Alternatively, the prosecutor may approve the restriction at the sentencing.
-The approval will be included in the sentencing records and forwarded to the court for filing.
+The approval may be included in the sentencing records and forwarded to the court for filing.

 Do Sealed Records Show up In Georgia Background Checks?